Outside-in GRC

 Continuous Monitoring: Frameworks like SOC 2 Type 2 and ISO 27001 require ongoing monitoring.
 Outside-in tools provide automated, continuous perimeter surveillance, replacing static point-in-time assessments.

-Supply Chain Oversight: Regulations like GDPR and DORA mandate that organizations manage the risk of their supply chain.
-Outside-in GRC enables companies to continuously monitor their critical suppliers' security posture without requiring their direct cooperation.
+Supply Chain Oversight: Regulations such as GDPR and DORA mandate that organizations manage supply chain risk.
+Outside-in GRC enables companies to continuously monitor the security posture of their critical suppliers without requiring direct cooperation.

 Benefits of Adopting an Outside-in Approach

-Organizations that layer Outside-in GRC on top of their traditional programs realize several strategic advantages.
+Organizations that layer Outside-in GRC onto their traditional programs realize several strategic advantages.

 Objectivity: It removes bias.
 Internal teams may overlook a misconfiguration due to familiarity, but an external scan reports findings dispassionately.